MaddyGuthridge/COMP6080_Notes/js/async-await.md

 ## Cons
 - Still need to understand promises
-- Is blocking, so not good for concurrency
+- Is blocking, so not good for true concurrency